Mastering Lift: The Design Of Airplane Wings

 For example, a trainer aircraft such as a Cessna, Piper, or Cirrus must be as stable as possible.
 While the airplane requires sufficient lift to reach cruising altitude and perform basic maneuvers such as turns and banks, it is not necessary for it to be highly maneuverable.
 If the design of these aircraft were more focused on lift, student pilots would quickly become overwhelmed at the difficulty in controlling the pitch, yaw, roll while also concentrating on the other challenges of aviating.

 On the other hand, sometimes, an airplane with a high degree of maneuverability is necessary.
 This is the case with fighter jets, racing airplanes, and aerobatic aircraft.
-The wings of these airplanes are shaped differently than those used for training or passenger and cargo transportation.
+These airplane wings are shaped differently than those used for training or passenger and cargo transportation.
 Although the airplane is comparatively more difficult to control, its maneuverability and possibilities involving lift are increased.
 This enables the pilot to perform barrel rolls, impressive banks, rapid acceleration, and even loops.

 The Importance of Wing Dihedral